PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 One thing worth mentioning is that a BC break code can happen in various (and subtle) ways.
 For example if `MyManager` extends a class `MyAbstractManager`, then a change in `MyAbstractManager` can create a BC break in `MyManager` by inheritance!

+Another subtle way of introducing a BC break is to update an existing PHP [interface](https://www.php.net/manual/en/language.oop5.interfaces.php).
+All classes implementing an interface must implement all required methods of the interface.
+If we add new methods into the interface, any class implementing the interface will immediately be considered faulty by PHP compiler, until the developer adds the new methods into it.

 ### Deprecations

 There is a standard mechanism to handle code BC breaks: [deprecations](https://en.wikipedia.org/wiki/Deprecation).
 The idea of deprecation is to put inside the code a log message, that should be read by developers, to tell them what parts of the code will be removed soon, in the next major version.
 This way, developers can be informed early of the parts of the code they should not rely on in the future and adapt accordingly.
 This mechanism is widely used in the software world and has proven its effectiveness.